blockchyp/blockchyp-go/docs/cli.md

 As you can see, that clutters up your JSON and you might prefer to convert the image directly to a file.

-Just add the `-sigFile` argument as shown below and the hex will go away and the image will be written to the file you specify.
+Just add the `-sigFile` argument as shown below.
+The hex will go away and the image will be written to the file you specify.
 This example is shown without the -sigWidth option to show how a signature image can be captured in full resolution.